dragonflydb/documentation/docs/cloud/networks.md

   to establish communication between the two networks over private IP space.
 Read more on [peering connections](./peering-connections.md).
 - Create a data store in the private network with a **private endpoint**.
 Read more on [data store security](./data-stores#security).

-**Note**: By default, each Dragonfly Cloud account has a quota of two private networks.
+**Note: By default, each Dragonfly Cloud account has a quota of two private networks.**
 If you need more private networks, please contact support.

 ## Creating a Private Network